ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 The `config` field contains the long-term configuration for the Transparency Log.
 The `timestamp` and `tree_size` fields match that of `AuditorTreeHead`.
-The `root` field contains the value of the root node of the Log Tree when it had `tree_size` leaves.
+The `root` field contains the value of the root node of the log tree when it had `tree_size` leaves.

 ## Full Tree Head Verification